 Those who apply for an FHA mortgage usually get the same rate regardless of credit score.
 But if you have a lot of credit card debt and have missed payments, even getting an FHA loan could be challenging.
 Try to pay down as much of your credit card debt as you can in the year before getting a mortgage, and don’t miss any payments at least a year before applying.

-Getting A Mortgage With Bad Credit
+Getting a Mortgage With a Bad Credit History

 It’s possible to obtain a mortgage with bad credit.
 You only need a 580-credit score to get a 3.5% down mortgage from FHA.
 However, just because you carry a lot of credit card debt doesn’t always mean you have bad credit.
 You could have thousands in credit card debt and still have a good credit score, assuming you manage your debt responsibly and haven’t missed any payments in the last one or two years.